simone-smith/donate-period/README.md

 During development process we used nodemon to manage our server connection.
 This package watches for changes in our code base and restarts the server when a change is identified: ```nodemon app.js```

 We used Postman for exploring API calls to our endpoints.

+Item images are hosted in an Amazon AWS S3 bucket, with Cross Origin Blocking turned off.

+Our POST routes are used for seeding data into the database for development purposes only and are not part of our application's current functionality, therefore we have not tested these routes.

 ##### Front End Application
 For improved development workflow we used hotloading and served the application via webpack.